i-abdelaal/i-abdelaal/README.md

 ## 📈 Experience

-### Software Developer
+- ### Software Developer

   >**Eastern Enterprise**, Overijssel, Netherlands · Remote
   >_Nov 2021 - Present_

   - Collaborated with clients to explore software projects.
   - Created software solutions following Agile methodology.
   - Guided and supported junior developers.
   - Developed advanced programming code to streamline business processes.

-### Software Developer
+- ### Software Developer

   >**Infinity Advanced Technologies**, Cairo, Egypt · Remote
   >_Apr 2019 - Oct 2021_

   - Engaged directly with clients to define software project requirements.
   - Independently designed and developed diverse software solutions within an Agile framework.
   - Managed end-to-end software development life cycles.
   - Participated in refinement and planning meetings.

 ## 💯 Accomplishments

-- Developed a versatile framework for archives, museums, libraries, and archaeologists using Angular, Material UI, and Formly.
-- Created an advanced enterprise app for online seminars with real-time features using React, Formik, Yup, Tailwind CSS, Signal R, Vindral, React Query, and Redux.
-- Designed a project management tool emphasizing planning and collaboration with Angular, Yup, Material UI, Loopback 4, and PostgreSQL.
+- Contributed to an Advanced SaaS Application with Real-time Capabilities
+  >Played a pivotal role in optimizing real-time features using Signal R and Vindral, enhancing the application's responsiveness and ensuring timely data updates.
+- Engineered Efficient Data Fetching Mechanisms
+  >Implemented Web Workers to offload heavy data fetching tasks from the main thread, improving application performance and ensuring a seamless user experience.
+- Developed Scheduled Actions with Cron Jobs
+  >Implemented scheduled actions using Cron Jobs for automating tasks such as sending emails, and notifications, and updating the database at predetermined intervals, enhancing operational efficiency and data integrity.
+- Implemented Complex Customizable Dynamic Forms
+  >Designed and implemented custom dynamic forms using Formik, React-Hook-Form in React, and Formly in Angular, enhancing user data input experiences and form flexibility.
+- Developed Customizable Dynamic Tables
+  >Engineered dynamic tables with customizable features for efficient display and management of large datasets, leveraging TanStack Table in React for enhanced data visualization.
+- Implemented Complex Drag & Drop Feature
+  >Spearheaded the integration of a sophisticated Drag & Drop functionality in the application, empowering users to intuitively rearrange multiple elements in real-time while ensuring seamless synchronization with the backend.
+- Developed an Innovative Calendar UI in React
+  >Engineered a visually appealing and user-friendly calendar interface in React, showcasing daily meetings with concise summaries of associated data, enhancing user experience and facilitating efficient scheduling and information retrieval.
+- Created Dynamic Reports for the Accounting Module
+  >Developed dynamic reporting functionalities for the accounting module in the Odoo ERP system utilizing the Owl framework, streamlining financial data analysis and reporting processes.

 ## 📚 Education

 - **Academic Diploma in Computer Science**